 Do you have a chocolate addiction?

 I DO!
-I DO!
-I DO!
-I grew up loving savory food but in my late teens, my sweet tooth emerged and it hasn’t gone away since.
+I grew up loving savory food but lately my sweet tooth has emerged.
 I love finding nutrient dense ways to get my chocolate fix!
 And let’s be honest…tahini is life.
 I don’t know any plant eaters that aren’t obsessed with it!
 For those of you that don’t know, tahini is a paste made from roasted and pressed sesame seeds.
 For this recipe, I was given the opportunity to use Soom Foods Chocolate Sesame Spread.

 Are you super busy and stressed?